Rasters (rasterio)#

 import rasterio.plot

-We will also load the numpy, shapely, and geopandas packages, which we use to load a numpy array and convert it to a raster (see Creating raster from array), for calculating the raster bounding box (see Raster extent), and loading a vector later for plotting (see Plotting a raster and a vector layer), respectively:
+We will also load the numpy, pandas, shapely, and geopandas packages, which we use, for example, to load a numpy array and convert it to a raster (see Creating raster from array), calculate the raster bounding box (see Raster extent), or to load a vector later for plotting (see Plotting a raster and a vector layer):

 import numpy as np